alcantarar/Recurrent_GRF_Prediction/README.md

-forces from accelerometers during uphill and downhill running: A recurrent neural network solution](https://peerj.com/articles/12752/), are archived via Zenodo [here](https://zenodo.org/record/5213939). `Train_LSTM.ipynb` is the notebook that generates the model from the archived data.
+forces from accelerometers during uphill and downhill running: A recurrent neural network solution](https://peerj.com/articles/12752/), are archived via Zenodo [here](https://zenodo.org/record/5213939). `Train_LSTM.ipynb` is the notebook that generates the model from the archived data. `Test_LSTM.ipynb` is a notebook that shows you how to use the trained LSTM to predict GRFs from your own accelerometer data.

 This repository also provides an example of how a Long Short-Term Memory Network (LSTM) can be used to predict ground reaction force (GRF) data from accelerometer data during running: